sara-nl/pilotsdocs/source/index.rst

 Pilots User Guide
 *****************

 Welcome to the Pilots user guide!
+In this documentation we will show you how to run pilot jobs and track the status of hundreds jobs running at a time.

 Table of contents:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 3
-   :numbered:

-   ..
-Pages/about
+   Pages/pilot_jobs
    ..
 Pages/getting_help